Maxlopez/log-beautify/README.md

 # log-beautify

-Show messages on your terminal with style :-)
+Show log message on your terminal with style :-) .
+Stop using console.log() and use log.success(), log.info(), log.warn(), log.error().
+Use debugging levels to enable or disable log messages.

 # Installation
 ```bash